 PROFESSOR OF EDUCATION, UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN

 Sarah McCarthey is Interim Department Head and Professor in the Department of Curriculum and Instruction in the College of Education at the University of Illinois at Urbana-Champaign.
-She leads new and revised licensure programs for Early Childhood Education, Elementary Education, and the Secondary minor for students interested in teaching high school.
+She served as Director of Teacher Education for all licensure programs from 2013-2016.
 Her research focuses on professional development in writing and writing instruction; during her sabbatical she focused on teacher education and professional development in writing in global contexts—Greece, Hong Kong and Singapore.
 She has worked with researchers and teachers to study the impact of an online writing environment, Scholar, on teachers’ instruction.
 Before completing her Ph.D. at Michigan State University, she taught in the Salt Lake City School District for eight years.
 Sarah is Co-Director (with Scott Filkins) of the University of Illinois Writing Project and was co-editor (with Mark Dressman and Paul Prior) of the journal, Research in the Teaching of English.
 She serves on the Board of Trustees at the Emma Willard School in Troy, NY.

 PROFESSOR, UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN